Pilot Lighting

 Causes

-A healthy gas flame will burn steadily and be blue in colour but if that flame isn’t getting enough oxygen it will appear yellow or orange.
+A healthy gas flame will burn steadily and be blue in color but if that flame isn’t getting enough oxygen, it will appear yellow or orange.
 Sometimes it is temporary and caused by particles in the air, such as dust.
 However, if the flame continues to burn orange, your cooktop needs attention.
 It could be as simple as a dirty burner that needs a clean – this can cause the flame to burn too high, which can lead to it turning orange – but occasionally it is a more serious problem that will require professional help.
-If too much Carbon Monoxide is produced, due to incomplete combustion or lack of ventilation around the cooktop, it can prove dangerous so it is essential to get it checked out by a qualified gas engineer.
+If too much Carbon Monoxide is produced, due to incomplete combustion or lack of ventilation around the gas cooktop, it can prove dangerous, so it is essential to get it checked out by a qualified gas engineer.

 Consequences